 There are different models to consider when buying a miter saw.
 Mount the smaller unit on a workbench, and you can have a bigger one that does not need transportation to and from work.
-There are multiple sizes of blades that suit the needs of different applications.
+Multiple sizes of blades suit the needs of different applications.

 What is important is buying a blade compatible with your miter saw.
 That way, you avoid blaming your miter saw for a technical fault.
-Make sure the extension cord has to be the right one for the miter saw.
+Ensure the extension cord is the right one for the miter saw.

 Different types of miter saws